iOS and Android App Development

 Cross-Platform Development

-For developers looking to build apps for both iOS and Android without maintaining two separate codebases, cross-platform frameworks offer a viable solution.
-These frameworks allow you to write code once and deploy it on both platforms.
+For app developers who want to develop apps for iOS and Android without having to hold two different codebases, cross-platform frameworks provide an answer.They allow you to develop a single codebase and execute it on the two platforms.

 Popular Cross-Platform Frameworks